-Green Premium by Schneider Electric is a label that allows you to develop and promote an environmental policy while preserving your business efficiency.
+Green Premium is a label that allows you to develop and promote an environmental policy while preserving your business efficiency.
 This ecolabel is compliant with up-to-date environmental regulations.

 Accessing Green Premium

 Green Premium data on labeled products can be accessed online through any of the following ways: